krother/Biopython_Tutorial/BLAST.md

 ### 4.1 Creating query files

-The file *data/human_peptide.fasta* contains about 2000 peptides.
+The file :::file BLAST/data/human_peptide.fasta contains about 2000 peptides.
 We want to run BLAST for each of them.
 To do so, we need to write each peptide to a separate file.

 First, create a new folder for the query files:

+    :::text
     mkdir data/queries

-The Python script **multiblast/split_fasta.py** does that using **Bio.SeqIO**.
+The Python script :::file BLAST/multiblast/split_fasta.py does that using **Bio.SeqIO**.
 You can use it by typing in the *multiblast/* directory:

+    :::text
     python split_fasta.py ../data/human_peptide.fasta ../data/queries

 If you want, you can try writing that script by yourself.